grebtsew/Personal-Provisioning/operating-system/proxmox-7.1/readme.md

 /etc/modprobe.d/kvm-intel.conf
 ```

+On windows run `./backup.bat`

+On linux run `./backup.sh`

 # AutoSetup
 Run this script to setup an existing proxmox system.
 This is very specific for my hardware but might be useful for speedier setup!

+On windows run `./setup.bat`

+On linux run `./setup.sh`

+Use the reset scripts to reset proxmox to previous settings.

+On windows run `./reset.bat`

+On linux run `./reset.sh`

+**NOTE:** These scripts might make proxmox stop working.
+I recommend entering safe mode and reseting eventuall problems using the added python scripts.